mizu.js

 :class="value"

-Multiple Priority51 — ATTRIBUTES
+Multiple Priority51 — ATTRIBUTE

 Bind an element's class attribute.